CharonWangg/shallowmind/README.md

       ...
 )

-Will expand it with my own projects (Next probably Huggingface series and more NLP stuffs)!
+Will expand it with my own projects!

 ---------------------------------------------------------------------------